-Although the adoption of new legislation is uncertain, action by the EPA to impose new standards and reporting requirements regarding GHG emissions continues.
-Our electric transmission and distribution business, in contrast to some electric utilities, does not generate electricity and thus is not directly exposed to the risk of high capital costs and regulatory uncertainties that face electric utilities that burn fossil fuels to generate electricity.
+There is increasing attention being paid in the United States and worldwide to the issue of climate change.
+As a result, from time to time, regulatory agencies have considered the modification of existing laws or regulations or the adoption of new laws or regulations addressing the emissions of greenhouse gases (GHG) on the state, federal, or international level.
+Some of the proposals would require industrial sources to meet stringent new standards that would require substantial reductions in GHG emissions.
+We, in contrast to some electric utilities, do not generate electricity and thus are not directly exposed to the risk of high capital costs and regulatory uncertainties that face electric utilities that burn fossil fuels to generate electricity.
 Nevertheless, our revenues could be adversely affected to the extent any resulting regulatory action has the effect of reducing consumption of electricity by ultimate consumers within our service territory.
 Likewise, incentives to conserve energy or use other energy sources could result in a decrease in demand for our services.
 At this point in time, however, it would be speculative to try to quantify the magnitude of the impacts from possible new regulatory actions related to GHG emissions, either positive or negative, on our business.

 To the extent climate changes occur, our business may be adversely impacted, though we believe any such impacts are likely to occur very gradually and hence would be difficult to quantify.
 Warmer temperatures in our service territory may increase our revenues from transmission and distribution through increased demand for electricity for cooling.
 Another possible effect of climate change is more frequent and more severe weather events, such as hurricanes or tornadoes.
 Since many of our facilities are located along or near the Gulf Coast, increased or more severe hurricanes or tornadoes could increase our costs to repair damaged facilities and restore service to our customers.
-When we cannot deliver electricity to customers or our customers cannot receive our services, our financial results can be impacted by lost revenues, and we generally must seek approval from regulators to recover restoration costs.
+When we cannot deliver electricity to customers, or our customers cannot receive our services, our financial results can be impacted by lost revenues, and we generally must seek approval from regulators to recover restoration costs.
 To the extent we are unable to recover those costs, or if higher rates resulting from our recovery of such costs result in reduced demand for our services, our future financial results may be adversely impacted.